caratliff/caratliff.github.io/_pages/about.md

 Welcome to my personal portfolio webpage.
 I'm currently a first year graduate student at Duke University pursuing a Masters in Interdisciplinary Data Science (MIDS).
 I've created this platform for sharing knowledge and projects as I journey through my graduate program.

-When I'm not in the classroom or studying, I spend time training for endurance races (ex. marathons, triathlons) and currently training for my first full ironman after learning how to swim competitively in January of 2022.
+When I'm not in the classroom or studying, I spend time training for endurance races (ex. cycling, marathon, triathlon).
+One of my goals for 2023 is to complete [Ironman Tulsa](https://www.ironman.com/im-tulsa) to become an IRONMAN.